 It details who's allowed to be in our country, and it says if you're here and you're not allowed to be here, you're supposed to be detained until you're removed.

-Um and then it has some very narrow exceptions that throughout our history have been applied in a case-by-case basis.
+And then it has some very narrow exceptions that throughout our history have been applied in a case-by-case basis.

 That's why this happened.

-And it's not going to get better, it's gonna get worse.
+And it's not going to get better.

-And now we're seeing a crime wave, and I think something worse is gonna happen.
+And now we're seeing a crime wave.

-Well, I want you to freeze-frame that because I've been saying it.
+Well, I want you to freeze frame that because I've been saying it.

-And then we've got people from Iran that are catching at the border, over six hundred of them, and their satellite five hundred plus from Syria that we know about, then thousands from Egypt, home of the Muslim Brotherhood, thousands from Afghanistan, home of Al Qaeda, and again, they're not being vetted.
+And then we've got people from Iran that are catching at the border, over 600 of them, and their satellite, 500-plus from Syria that we know about.

-And I'm like, W have we not opened ourselves up to the biggest national security threat in our lifetime?
+And I'm like, have we not opened ourselves up to the biggest national security threat in our lifetime?

-Do we not think that ISIS, Al Qaeda, virtually every terrorist group has Balohamas?
+Do we not think that ISIS, Al-Qaeda, virtually every terrorist group has Balohamas?

-Do we not think that these people are not aware that the most the best, most effective, largest, biggest, most successful smuggling operation in the history of the world is operating right now off the southern border of the United States.
+Do we not think that these people are not aware that the best, most effective, largest, biggest, most successful smuggling operation in the history of the world is operating right now off the southern border of the United States.

 Do we not think that they don't realize this?

-And uh they do realize it.
+And they do realize it.

 They would use that system.

-And and and they claim they vet them.
+And they claim they vet them.

 And we know this.

-So I think we have to assume, unfortunately, and I say this, and I hope I'm wrong, I really do hope I'm wrong.
+So I think we have to assume, unfortunately, and I say this, and I hope I'm wrong.

 It is just a matter of time before something really bad happens.

-And the answer is going to be, well, you know, we were here for through Super Bowl weekend, and it was all about stuff that's happening around the world, which I do think we have to be involved in.
+And the answer is going to be, well, you know, we were here through Super Bowl weekend, and it was all about stuff that's happening around the world, which I do think we have to be involved in.

-Uh, look, I'm I think most Americans are not on Putin's side, but I think they asked themselves, how can we help another country with their own invasion and not help our own country with our invasion?
+Look, I think most Americans are not on Putin's side, but I think they asked themselves, how can we help another country with their own invasion and not help our own country with our invasion?

 We can't be strong for other countries if we're weak.

-You you did see these retired top FBI officials, counterintelligence officials, I mean the best of the best.
+You did see these retired top FBI officials, counterintelligence officials.

-This is when the FBI certainly had a lot more respect uh in in people's uh eyes than it does now, uh, but they're all saying that this is an invasion of, you know, basically uh foreign male immigrants uh that are of you know a war age that are you know potential threats to the country, and we don't know much about them.
+But they're all saying that this is an invasion of, you know, basically foreign male immigrants that are of a war age, that are, you know, potential threats to the country, and we don't know much about them.

-It was worse than what we originally thought it was, and they tried to sell us as if it was you know the best things in sliced bread.
+And they tried to sell us as if it was the best thing since sliced bread.

 It was not.